Wind speed inference from environmental flow-structure interactions: Introduction

 Flow-sensing cantilevers are found in nature.
 For instance, the lateral line system allows fish to sense the surrounding flow via the deflection of hair-like structures \citep{Bleckmann2009LateralFish.}.
 Artificial lateral line sensors have been developed to mimic this flow sensing function as discussed by \citet{Shizhe2014UnderwaterSensors}.
-Cantilever beam deflections have also been used to measure wind speeds specifically, such as in \citet{Tritton1959ExperimentsNumbers}, which used optical measurements of cantilevered quartz fiber deflections, and \citet{Kraitse1977MemorandumAnemometer}, which used strain gauge measurements of millimeter-scale silicone beams.
+Cantilever beam deflections have also been used to measure wind speeds specifically. \citet{Tritton1959ExperimentsNumbers} used optical measurements of cantilevered quartz fiber deflections, and \citet{Kraitse1977MemorandumAnemometer} used strain gauge measurements of millimeter-scale silicone beams.
 These drag-based anemometers relied on knowledge of the material properties of the beam.
 These physical properties could then be used in conjunction with beam bending theory to calculate the drag force on the beam and quantify the wind speed.
 In these cases, the beam materials were specifically chosen for sensing purposes.
+Another example of cantilever deflection-based anemometry can be seen in \citet{Barth2005Laser-cantileverFlows}, where the deflection of a millimeter-scale cantilever affects the position of a reflected laser, which is calibrated to measure flow speeds.

+While these prior studies have shown success in measuring flow speeds by instrumenting the flow with cantilevers specifically designed and intended for sensing, the present work aims to extend the concept of flow-sensing cantilevers so that it can ultimately be used with a variety of pre-existing structures in an environment without further instrumenting the flow.
 Natural structures such as trees have material properties that are unknown \textit{a priori}, and they are more geometrically complex than single beams.
-However, in this work we exploit simplified models of the flow-structure interactions to avoid the need for direct consideration of these details, while still capturing the physical influence of the wind on structure deformation.
-By this approach, we can leverage the pervasiveness of trees and other vegetation in both rural and built environments for use in visual anemometry.
+Hence, in this work we exploit simplified models of the flow-structure interactions to avoid the need for direct consideration of these details, while still capturing the physical influence of the wind on structure deformation.
+By this approach, we can leverage the prevalence of trees and other vegetation in both rural and built environments for use in visual anemometry.

 Approximate wind speed scales have been developed based on field observations of fluid-structure interactions in the past.
 The Fujita scale, for example, is used to infer tornado wind speed based on the damage to structures in its path \citep{Doswell2009OnUSA}.
 This has been particularly useful since more conventional wind speed measurements are rare and difficult to obtain for tornadoes.
 The Beaufort scale is another well-known wind speed scale that relies on visual cues.
 The version of the scale adapted for use on land employs qualitative descriptions of tree behavior (e.g.\ branch motion or breaking of twigs) to estimate an instantaneous wind speed range, and it has also been applied to region-specific vegetation \citep{Jemison1934BeaufortMountains}.
 Visual observations of trees and other vegetation have also been used to estimate mean annual wind speeds.
 The Griggs-Putnam Index uses qualitative descriptions of tree deformation to categorize mean annual wind speeds into seven binned increments of 1-2 $ms^{-1}$ \citep{Wade1979}.
 Time series measurements of tree deformations and a physical model for the fluid-structure interactions may allow for an extension to quantitative, instantaneous flow speed measurements.